brianaung/COMP10002/README.md

-## Welcome!

-This is a collection of notes and assignment codes I have written in Foundation of Algorithms (COMP10002).

-❗❗ more resources to be added soon.
+### COMP10002
+Assignments done in Foundation of Algorithms.